inikep/lizard/lz5_Frame_format.md

 __Block Independence flag__

 If this flag is set to “1”, blocks are independent.
-If this flag is set to “0”, each block depends on previous ones (up to LZ5 window size, which is 64 KB).
+If this flag is set to “0” (CURRENTLY IT'S NOT SUPPORTED), each block depends on previous ones (up to LZ5 window size, which is 4 MB).
 In such case, it’s necessary to decode all blocks in sequence.

 Block dependency improves compression ratio, especially for small blocks.